These shampoos are usually used on wet hair. But many people wonder: Can you use purple shampoo on dry hair?

 Above, we told you that you could leave the purple shampoo on your dry hair for 5 to 30 minutes.
 However, that depends on the condition of your hair.

 If you want to make sure, you could do a strand test.
 Get a section of your hair and apply the purple shampoo to it.
-Time it.

 That will help tell you if 5 minutes is long enough to get you your desired results.